jupe/mongoose-api-query/readme.md

 - `latlon={near}37,-122,5` Near 37,-122, with a 5 mile max radius
 - `latlon={near}37,-122` Near 37,-122, no radius limit.
 Automatically sorts by distance

+#### Special logical query operator query params

+Specify the fields in a comma separated list that are to be used with an operator.
+All remaining fields are given to $and.

+- `ors=match,batch` - The fields match and batch will be given to $or: []
+- `nors=match,batch` - The fields match and batch will be given to $nor: []

 ## To run tests